As you explore our software, you’ll encounter various terms, phrases, and acronyms, some industry standard, others unique to our platform.

 Allows you to rent equipment from third-party providers when your own inventory can’t meet a rental request, helping to fulfill customer needs without delays.

 A document indicating that one or more Assets need to be transported from one location to another, usually at the beginning or end of a Contract.
-Tickets can be created in Texada Web or Texada SRM, and are completed by a Driver using Texada Mobile.
-There are 3 ticket types – Deliver Asset, Pick up Asset, and Move Asset.
+Tickets are created in Rental Management (Classic and Next), then completed by a Driver using Service & Rental Mobile.

 Measures how frequently each piece of equipment is rented, providing insights into asset performance and helping optimize fleet usage.
 There are two metrics, time and dollar which are used together to understand fleet demand.